tatsuya/effective-java/chapter-10.md

 ## Item 68: Prefer executors and tasks to threads

 You should generally use Executor Framework, which is a flexible interface-based task execution facility.

+## Item 69: Prefer concurrency utilities to wait and notify

+Using wait and notify directly is like programming in “concurrency assembly language,” as compared to the higher-level language provided by java.util.concurrent.
+There is seldom, if ever, a reason to use wait and notify in new code.
+If you maintain code that uses wait and notify, make sure that it always invokes wait from within a while loop using the standard idiom.
+The notifyAll method should generally be used in preference to notify.
+If notify is used, great care must be taken to ensure liveness.